maticnetwork/matic.js/README.md

   options // transaction fields
 )

+// Initiate withdrawal of ERC721 from Matic and retrieve the Transaction id await matic.startWithdrawERC721( token, // Token address tokenId, // TokenId for withdraw options // transaction fields
+)

 // Withdraw funds from the Matic chain using the Transaction id generated from the 'startWithdraw' method
 // after header has been submitted to mainchain await matic.withdraw(